Is agile at odds with documentation? Not at all. But some say it is.

 Try to avoid ranking different tasks in your business as ‘better’ or ‘worse’ than any other.
 It’s impossible to say that software is more important than documentation since each is completely distinct.
 Each is wholly necessary for your product.

 Don’t expect your developers to produce your docs, though.
 That will be up to your technical writers.

 Instead, focus on adapting to change and prioritising the needs of your users throughout development.
 Give every member of your team a platform to voice what they think is best for your product, and avoid doing anything just for the sake of it.

-If you create a culture where the shared goal is more important than individual success.
-In this case your documentation will fall into place more easily.
+If you create a culture where the shared goal is more important than individual success, your documentation will fall into place more easily.

 As with all business objectives, ask whether you really need this documentation.
 And then deliver it.